sgopa/newmicrorepo/README.md

 # satish micro

-This is a microservice scaffolded using the Golden Path Cookiecutter template.
+.This is a microservice scaffolded using the Golden Path Cookiecutter template.

 ## Run locally